The Battle of Verdun, February - December 1916

 Where was the Battle of Verdun?

-The Battle of Verdun was fought in a salient around the French town of Verdun.
+The Battle of Verdun was fought in a around the French town of Verdun.
 This was chosen as it was of symbolic importance to the French, and the Germans knew the French would fight hard to defend it.

 Why did the Germans attack at the Battle of Verdun?

 General Erich von Falkenhayn wanted to 'bleed France white'.
 The aim was to kill more French soldiers than German, causing the French army to collapse.
-This is known as a war of attrition.
+This is known as a war of

 What were the consequences of the Battle of Verdun?